lorin/tla-linearizability/README.md

 [bailis-lin]: http://www.bailis.org/blog/linearizability-versus-serializability/

-There are several linearizable data stores whose behavior has been specified with [TLA+]:
+There are several linearizable data stores whose behaviors have been specified with [TLA+]:

 * Lamport's book [Specifying Systems][specifying-systems] uses an example of a linearizable memory in